miklevin/MikeLev.in/_posts/2025-06-15-integrating-google-analytics.md

 ## The Race Against Time: A Father’s Day Coding Marathon

-> Again it's Grok I give this chore
-> Though Gemini it was before.
-> A shot I give a chance I took
-> To help me grok in prep for book!

 Alright, it's coming up on 3:30 PM on Sunday morning.
 I successfully added GA to the Botify Trifecta, turning it into the Botify Quadfecta.
 There are countless little touch-ups I'd like to do, such as: